mkarner07/mkarner07.github.io/_posts/2024-01-14-Embracing-Stress-In-My_Life.md

 Whenever I feel stressed in the future I will think back on this and embrace it: it is my chance to get a boost in motivation and productivity.

-But I also made some changes to my productivity toolset to overcome those situations with low external pressure in the feature.
+But I also made some changes to my productivity toolset to overcome those situations with low external pressure in the future.

 ## 5 methods to stay productive in times of low pressure